Everlast® Epoxy vs Neverlast Flooring Episode 5 :

 - Our epoxy resin-rich material creates a solid flooring system, meaning that water cannot penetrate through the system because it’s non-porous all the way through… unlike most epoxy systems from our competitors that just have a waterproof glaze on top of the floor,

-- Because our system is troweled onto the surface, it seals fluidly around drains, unlike tile that need to be precisely cut in order to seal around the drain,
+- Because our system is troweled onto the surface, it seals fluidly around drains, unlike tile that needs to be precisely cut in order to seal around the drain,

 - Our system can be troweled up walls like in shower rooms.
 Our customers have gone as high as 8 feet up walls and even across ceilings!